Customized, targeted therapies informed by the latest medical research

 - Alvord Brain Tumor Clinic at UW Medical Center – for brain and spine cancers

-- Gynecologic Oncology at UW Medical Center and Northwest Hospital and Medical Center – for all cancers of the reproductive system
+- Gynecologic Oncology at UW Medical Center - Northwest – for all cancers of the reproductive system

 - Liver Tumor Clinic at UW Medical Center – for patients who have gall bladder cancer and liver tumors

 - Otolaryngology-Head and Neck Surgery Clinic at UW Medical Center and Harborview – for patients who have cancers of the head and neck, e.g. ear, nose and throat

 - Orthopedic Oncology Center at UW Medical Center – Roosevelt

 - Endocrine Tumor Center at UW Medical Center - Roosevelt